ZPreviewOrg/ZPreview/README.md

 2. If approved, move the issue to the "Approved" column on the project board.
 3. A pull request will be automatically created.
 4. Review and merge the pull request to publish the approved grant.

+## For Administrators & Committee Members

+For detailed information about:
+- Repository configuration requirements
+- GitHub Project integration and milestone tracking
+- Required variables and authentication
+- Automated workflows and actions

+Please refer to the [.github/README.md](.github/README.md) documentation.